 The prince doesn’t move, so she yanks his arm.
 The guards press forward, but he waves them away.

 “Come on,” she says.

 He allows her to pull him into the dark cottage.
 Letting go of his hand, she chucks large pieces of wood in the direction of the fireplace but misses terribly.
-She knocks over a table, a beautiful yellow-flowered lamp smashes onto the floor.
+She knocks over a table, and a beautiful yellow-flowered lamp smashes onto the floor.

 “Oops!“ she says.

 The cottage has the look of a bar after a huge fight.
 The kitchen table has one empty wooden bowl set in the center, but two others sit on the floor, the sticky contents of uneaten porridge pooling around them.
-By the fireplace, a large and medium-sized chair are knocked over and covered with dirty shoe marks.
+By the fireplace, one large and one medium-sized chair is knocked over and covered with dirty shoe marks.
 A small wooden chair has been smashed to pieces.
 The girl picks up a splintered leg, breaking it free with a loud snapping sound, and adds it to the wood she’s stacked in and around the fireplace.